Chicago Times-Herald race

 The Chicago Times-Herald race was the first automobile race held in the United States.
-Sponsored by the Chicago Times-Herald, the race was held in Chicago in 1895 among six motorized vehicles: four cars and two motorcycles.
+Sponsored by the Chicago Times-Herald, the race was held in Chicago in 1895 among six automobiles: four gasoline and two electric, all four-wheelers.
 It was won by Frank Duryea's Motorized Wagon.
 The race created considerable publicity for the motocycle, which had been introduced in the United States only two years earlier.